jarun/googler/README.md

     $ sudo make uninstall.comp

-Again, `PREFIX` is supported.
-Please refer to your shell's manual for instructions on setting up your shell to use completions.
+`DESTDIR` is supported.
+Please refer to your shell's manual for instructions on completion configuration.

 ## Installing with a package manager